04 – Permesso di Soggiorno application and renewal

 b) The Certificates should be in Italian, not in English or some other language.

 c) Bring the Rector’s Dichiara to the Congregation for the Clergy, but not to the Secretariat of State.
+Double check their receiving schedules, which might change during fests, vacations and crisis situations.

 d) On the other hand, there is no need to bring the university certificates to the Congregation for Catholic Catholic Education or Secretariat of State.